Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 It is impossible to know for sure why they chose this particular compound, among all the diabetes drugs in this class of medications.
 They did however comment in their New England Journal of Medicine article that the ‘affinity of lixisenatide for the GLP-1 receptor was up to four times greater than that of human GLP-1…and there have been neuroprotective actions shown in animal models of Alzheimer’s disease.’
 Together, I suspect these were likely strong rationales driving their choice of the use of Lixisenatide.

 The Lixisenatide study was a carefully conducted and well constructed investigation.
-The results were certainly encouraging, however let's not rush to the drug store counter.
-Let’s build on what we have learned and accept that the drug fell ‘a little short’ of the clinically meaningful difference.
-Additionally, in the area of disease modification it looked interesting and we should continue to study it.
+The results were encouraging, however let's not rush to the drug store counter, especially considering the negative Exenatide study results.
+Let’s build on what we have learned and accept that both drusg fell ‘a little short’ of a clinically meaningful difference.

-The larger treatment effect reported by the authors, which manifested in trial participants younger than age 60, will need to be further investigated.
-Is it possible we are missing a ‘treatment effect’ of Lixisenatide because of the heterogeneity present in most Parkinson’s groups recruited for clinical trials?
+The larger treatment effect reported by the authors of the Lixisenatide study (that manifested in trial participants younger than age 60), will need to be further investigated.
+Is it possible we are missing a ‘treatment effect’ of Lixisenatide because of the heterogeneity present in most Parkinson’s groups recruited for clinical trials (in other words Parkinson’s is not one disease and we may have recruited a few different subtypes and this watered down the potential effects)?

-It would be terrific if future studies could test more than one dose of Lixisenatide and would also include imaging biomarkers (i.e. imaging).
+It would be terrific if future studies could test multiple doses of these or similar drugs and include biomarkers (i.e. imaging).
 These biomarkers could possibly be used to monitor and document disease progression.

 Selected References: